 While staying with us, we will provide you with three delicious, healthy meals each day, prepared by my lovely wife Diana (vegans and vegetarians are easily accommodated).
-You will have the choice of staying in one of the rooms in our house, or in a bamboo bungalow in the garden.
-We provide a mattress, a mosquito net and warm sheets and pillows.
+You will have the choice of staying in one of the rooms in our house, or in one of the 4 bamboo bungalows overlooking the garden.
+We provide a mattress, a mosquito net, electricity and warm sheets and pillows.
 The bathroom is local style (cold shower and squat toilet).

 In addition to the regular stream of volunteers, we are currently looking for a person (or pair!) who could make a longer term commitment - somewhere between 3-6 months would be perfect.
 In particular, we need someone to help promote and build the existing project, for example updating the social media, fundraising, helping organise tours of Tana Toraja, marketing the project via leaflets and visits to neighbouring villages etc. For motivated, self-starters, we would be willing to waive the Workaway fee for food and accomodation (currently $4 per day).